AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 ## AWS service restrictions
 In this Project environment, access to AWS services and service actions might be restricted to the ones that are needed to complete the Project instructions.
-You might encounter errors if you attempt to access other services or perform actions beyond the ones that are described in this Project.
+We might encounter errors if you attempt to access other services or perform actions beyond the ones that are described in this Project.

 ## Accessing the AWS Management Console
 At the top of these instructions, choose Start Lab to launch your Project.